Last Updated on February 10, 2021 by Tanmay Sarkar

-Travel trailers have a much higher center of gravity that makes it vulnerable to turnovers especially while taking curves too fast.
+Travel trailers have a much higher center of gravity that makes them vulnerable to turnovers especially while taking curves too fast.
 This happens mostly if you are a new RV owner.

-Taking turns too fast, driving in very strong wind and fishtailing uncontrollably is the primary reason for rig flipping.
+Taking turns too fast, driving in a very strong wind, and fishtailing uncontrollably is the primary reason for rig flipping.

 Don’t avoid those signs that you see on the road about sharp curves!

 14. RV Winterization

 Believe me, in freezing temperature water in the plumbing can make a lot of damage, even if you think your tanks and pipes are empty water stays in the system.
 Check here for Camco RV Winter Readiness Kit that Includes Antifreeze Concentrate and Hand Pump, Blow Out Plug, Dehumidifier, and More.

 To avoid problems do this: